StarkArk/classifying_credit_risk/README.md

 **Healthy Loans:** The model predictions, sampled and oversampled, were accurate with relatively few false positives(Precision 1.00) and false negatives(Recall .99).

 **Ordinary Sampled Method:** The predictions for high risk loans were less accurate with relatively more false positives(Precision .85) and false negatives(Recall .91).
-Ideally, we would like to reduce the false negatives for high risk loans to find more of the high-risk loans that lenders would prefer to avoid.
+Ideally, we would like to reduce the false negatives to find more of the high-risk loans that lenders would prefer to avoid.

-**OverSampled Method:** Oversampling significantly reduced the # of false negatives, from 56 down to 4.
+**OverSampled Method:** Oversampling significantly reduced the number of false negatives, from 56 down to 4.
 Successfully detecting more high-risk loans compared to the less balanced original training sample (615 vs 563).
 False positives, loans eroneously labeled 'high-risk', did increase.
 This is acceptable given that a bank should be more focused on avoiding/reducing bad loans rather than picking up a marginal number of 'healthy' loans.